Ponemon Institute Fellows

 Mr. Danahy holds five patents in a variety of security technologies including secure distributed computing, software analysis, and secure system management.
 He is a contributor to industry and national security groups in the areas of data privacy, cybersecurity, critical infrastructure protection, and has contributed to legislation on computer security in both the US House and Senate.

 Dennis Dayman has more than 20 years of experience combating spam, security/privacy issues, data governance issues, and improving email delivery through industry policy, ISP relations and technical solutions.
-As Eloqua’s Chief Privacy and Security Officer, Dayman leverages his experience and key relationships to provide best practices to Eloqua, its customers, and ensures the compliance of their communications data flows.
-He is also responsible for coordinating and managing Eloqua’s international electronic commerce, privacy and Internet related policy issues.
+As Return Path’s chief privacy and security officer, Dayman leverages his experience and key relationships to provide best practices to Return Path, its customers, and ensures the compliance of their communications data flows.
+He is also responsible for coordinating and managing Return Path’s international electronic commerce, privacy and Internet related policy issues.

 Dayman has also served in the Internet Security and Legal compliance division for Verizon Online, as a senior consultant at Mail Abuse Prevention Systems (MAPS), and started his career as Director of Policy and Legal External Affairs for Southwestern Bell Global, now AT&T. In the ISP roles, Dayman investigated complaints of network abuse, managed discoveries and litigation, worked with the federal task force on e-crimes, and represented the company in relation to new federal and state legislation.